PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-11 09:10:05
+Last updated: 2024-04-11 09:10:38
-Random Quote: I am the Watcher.
-I am your guide through these vast new realities.
-Follow me, and dare to face the unknown.
-And ponder the question, "What if...?" - The Watcher
+Random Quote: I thought I was the inventor, but the greatest invention of all is the free gift of eternal life. - Rick Sanchez